kplabs-pl/sml-docs/src/tutorials/ml_deployment/onboard_inference.rst

           img = cv2.cvtColor(img, cv2.COLOR_BGR2RGB)
           prediction = runner.infer(img)

-2. You can now disconnect from the DPU board: ``exit``.
+2. Disconnect from the DPU board: ``exit``.

-If you don't want to repeat this process, a sample output file is provided in the ``reference-designs-ml/onboard/onboard_results`` directory of the repository via git-lfs.
+You can use an output image file saved in the ``reference-designs-ml/onboard/onboard_results`` directory of the repository via git-lfs, if you don't want to repeat this process.

 Download the inference results
 ------------------------------